 Particulars displays system information about your Mac.
-It shows computer name, model name, serial number, CPU, RAM, GPU, OS version, Server version, current user, uptime, disk space and network configuration.
-It can used in 3 modes: on your desktop, as a Today Extension in OS X Yosemite and later, or at the command line.
+It shows computer name, model name, serial number, CPU, RAM, GPU, OS version, Server version, current user, uptime, disk space, and network configuration.
+It can be used in 3 modes: on your desktop, as a Today Extension, or at the command line.

 Particulars provides up-to-date information and dynamically changes when your system changes.
 For instance, if you switch Wi-Fi networks, Particulars shows the new network configuration immediately.